By: Susan Bea Good

 I’m realizing that there is (and always was) only one effort of lasting value that I can offer my grandsons- I can pray, asking God to do good for them…and then trust Him to do so!

 I am sure that God is good…and that He is working.
 I’m no longer weeping over my felt-loss.
 Now I’m waiting- for God to finish doing what no amount of grandma-effort could ever accomplish.
 I’m embracing His will, even if it means that I never regain relationships with my grandsons in this life.
-Asking for good and choosing to trust God is the best I can give.
+Asking for their good and choosing to trust God is the greatest gift I can give.

 This blogger’s purpose is to encourage faithful Christ-followers to see God’s Big Picture and be a part of it.
 Adonai Eloheinu.